calculang/calculang/README.md

 ## status

-Initial implementation scales better conceptually rather than practically, but should be useful for carefully bounded problems and a useful foundation/discussion project towards project motivations.
+Initial implementation scales better conceptually vs. practically, but is nonetheless useful for an array of simple applications and carefully bounded problems beyond that.

+This is another way of saying: a bit of technical creativity helps to get the most out of the existing implementation.
+Interaction with Javascript leaves enormous scope open here (when done carefully).

 ## design principles/features